IDoTheHax/IDoTheBot/README.md

 /github
 Retrieve and display details about any GitHub repository, including stats like stars and forks.

+/mrmodrinth
+Retrieve and display details about any mod, including stats like versions, environment, downloads and more

 /react
 Wait for a user to react to a message, and capture their reaction for tracking or fun interactions.